Agent End of Life

-You can deploy Windows On-Premises Agents, Self-Hosted Agents, or Endpoint Agents via Liongard's MSI Installer, Command line or PowerShell script using MSIEXEC, or via an RMM Script.
+You can deploy Windows On-Premises Agents, Self-Hosted Agents, and Endpoint Agents via Liongard's MSI Installer, Command line or PowerShell script using MSIEXEC, or via an RMM Script.

 You can deploy a Linux On-Premises Agent via our Linux Agent installation process.

 Traffic to your Network/Websites

-Please note that by enabling inspections, you will see new traffic from Agent machines depending on the inspection type.
-In order to verify traffic you see in your network or against an external facing entity is coming from Liongard, check the IP of a specific Agent via the Admin > Agents screen on your Liongard dashboard.
+Please note by enabling inspections, you will see new traffic from Agent machines depending on the inspection type.
+In order to verify traffic you see in your network, or against an external facing entity, is coming from Liongard, check the IP of a specific Agent via the Admin > Agents screen on your Liongard dashboard.

 More details about finding the IP address of a specific Agent in Liongard can be found here.